 On a more positive note, another highlight from hiking Cotswold Way was the mud-capped walls.
 These walls are part of a restorative project to conserve critically endangered moss.

 Before cars, dung and mud were used to strengthen walls.
-This organic combination hosted different types of moss species, but by the 1950s, most mud-capped walls were out of use.
+This organic combination hosted different types of moss species, but by the 1950s, most mud-capped walls were out of use in England.
 As a result, many of the moss species either became endangered or extinct.
-This project at Cotswold Way tests the effects of the combinations of horse, sheep and cattle dung and determines the best habitat for these rare mosses.
+The Mud-Capped Wall project at Cotswold Way tests the effects of the combinations of horse, sheep and cattle dung and determines the best habitat for these rare mosses.

 Heading back to the parking lot, I took one last look at the rutted trackways and hilly grasslands and knew that hiking Cleeve Hill was a highlight of my trip to England.
 Although I was sad to leave, I knew that I’d be back soon.